perfana/perfana-docs/docs/navigating/navigating.md

 Clicking on the test run will open the running test view.
 The view has two tabs:
 * **Service Level Indicators**: shows the configured Service Level Indicators for this test.
 See [Service Level Indicators configuration](https://docs.perfana.io/docs/testconfiguration/testconfiguration.html#service-level-indicators)
-* **Dashboard**: show the configured dashboards for this test.
+* **Dashboards**: show the configured dashboards for this test.
 See [Grafana dashboards configuration](https://docs.perfana.io/docs/testconfiguration/testconfiguration.html#grafana-dashboards)

 The Service Level Indicators and Grafana dashboards can be configured via the items in the `settings` section in the sidebar.